Code-Institute-Submissions/5km-parks-MP2/README.md

 #### Returning & Regular User Stores
 - I want to be able to customise by experiance.
-- I want my theme settings to be rememberd for my next visit.
+- I want my theme settings to be stored for my next visit.

-## Design (UX)
+## Design

 ### Colours